temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ### Data objects

 In Go, data objects are known as **structs**—types that contain multiple fields within it.
-You can use structs to organize our information and optimize updates to the Workflow.
+You can use structs to organize our information.

 Start by creating a file called `subscribe.go`.